evanrodgers/lens-analysis-suite/readme.md

 I printed the checkerboard pattern onto glossy photopaper that comes with adhesive backing (very cheap and source-able on Amazon).

-I then stuck those to a piece of foam poster board and propped it up using a 3D prited stand, but it would be more ideal to mount your test pattern to a wall, and mount your camera on secure tripod.
-The most essential thing is to have the camera sensor perfectly parallel to the test pattern.
+I then stuck those to a piece of foam poster board and propped it up using a 3D printed stand, but it would be more ideal to mount your test pattern to a wall, and mount your camera on a sturdy tripod.
+Axial misalignment will impact the sharpness scores, so try to align your sensor to be as parallel to the test pattern board as possible.

 I snagged the checkerboard pattern from here: https://www.freepik.com/free-vector/right-triangle-pattern-background_158726687.htm